Commercial (or non-domestic) kitchen extract ductwork is sometimes referred to as ‘grease ducting’.

 The possibility of combustible materials building up on the inside of the duct is high and this along with the higher risk of ignition at the source – i.e. open flame cooking and fryers – means Kitchen Extract ductwork is particularly susceptible to the spontaneous outbreak of fire.
 These fires also burn with greater intensity than in general ventilation ductwork systems due to the presence of cooking fat and carbonized deposits which serve to fuel the fire.

-The potential for radiant heat igniting combustible materials outside the ductwork is another significant factor to consider.
+The potential for radiant heat to ignite combustible materials outside the ductwork is another significant factor to consider.
 This is the key reason for specifying insulated fire resisting ductwork.